yosoyjay/slurm-log-collection/README.md

 ### Quick Troubleshooting

 **No data appearing?**
-- Verify AMA is running: `systemctl status azuremonitoragent`
+- Verify AMA is running on host
 - Check DCR associations in Azure portal
 - Ensure log files exist and have proper permissions